iamchathu/awesome-jwt/README.md

 - [JSON Web Token (JWT) Introduction by EggHead.io](https://egghead.io/lessons/angularjs-json-web-token-jwt-introduction) - A basic introduction to the mechanics of JWTs and the application we will be building in an AngularJS lesson series.

 ## Presentations
-- [https://speakerdeck.com/thameera/json-web-tokens](https://speakerdeck.com/thameera/json-web-tokens) - JWT Presentation done at Colombo JS Meetup by Thameera Senanayaka.
+- [JSON Web Tokens](https://speakerdeck.com/thameera/json-web-tokens) - JWT Presentation done at Colombo JS Meetup by Thameera Senanayaka.

 ## Podcasts